High-Dose Immunosuppressive Therapy with Autologous Hematopoietic Stem Cell Transplantation

 This procedure intends to eradicate autoreactive immune cells in patient's body, which destroy healthy tissues of the patients and may lead to development of autoimmune diseases.

-Chemotherapy dose for this procedure is less than in the established protocol for patients who have lymphoma or leukemia.
 The use of less intensive conditioning regimens is supported by the suggestion that AHSCT is not only immunosuppressive therapy, but also may have immunomodulation component.

 Moderate intensity and less toxic regimen may induce durable long-term remission, comparable with the high intensity regimens, but without being associated with the higher transplant-related mortality.